brianorwhatever/gcpe-news-webapp/OpenShift/templates/README.md

 This will create the objects necessary to build the product.

  You can now login to the OpenShift web interface and observe the progress of the initial build.

+##Important Note - Jenkins##

+The OpenShift platform will automatically create a Jenkins deployment once the pipeline build configurations are created.
+This Jenkins deployment may not have access to enough metaspace memory, and may be prone to failure over time because of that.
+This problem is known to occur more often if you are using the OpenShift OAUTH plugin for authentication in Jenkins, as is the standard with the BC Government Pathfinder platform.

+To guard against this, add the following environment variable to the Jenkins deployment:

+`JAVA_OPTS` : `-XX:MaxMetaspaceSize=512m`

+You may also want to increase the RAM limits for the Jenkins deployment (4Gi recommended).
+This can be done by using the "Edit Resource Limits" action menu option when viewing the deployment in the OpenShift web console.

 **Deployment**